| | |

 Instructions

-• Peel and slice the sweet potatoes.
-You should have about 3 cups.
+• Peel and slice the sweet potatoes about 1/4 inch thick.
+You should have about 3 cups of slices.
 Bring a medium saucepan of water to a boil.
 Add the sweet potatoes.
-Reduce the heat to medium-low and cook for about 8 minutes, or until the sweet potatoes are just tender.
-They should be tender but not falling apart.
+Reduce the heat to medium-low and cook for about 8 minutes, or until the slices are just tender but not falling apart.
 Drain and set aside to cool.

 • Heat the oven to 350°F.

-• Combine the remaining 1 cup of sugar with the brown sugar, water, vanilla, and cinnamon.
-Mix well and add the sweet potatoes.
+• In a separate bowl, combine 1 cup of granulated sugar with the brown sugar, water, vanilla, and cinnamon.
+Mix well and add the cooled sweet potato slices.

 • Take the baking dish with the melted butter out of the oven.
 Pour the batter into the center of the melted butter; do not stir.